NKKD/Capstone-backend/README.md

 Overview

 The Robot Web Control Project Application provides a comprehensive backend API that serves as the backbone for controlling a robot.
 With its set of defined endpoints, users can execute a myriad of actions, ranging from directly controlling the robot's movements, fetching real-time data from its sensors, to configuring and managing its advanced functionalities.
-Whether you are an enthusiast aiming to tinker with robotics or a professional developer seeking to integrate and deploy robotic controls, this API is tailored for you.

 Installation